krzys9876/ZX_Spectrum_VGA/README.md

 # ZX_Spectrum_FPGA
 VGA interface for ZX Spectrum replica.
-A dump of the Xilinx ISE project.
+A dump of the Xilinx ISE project, pure Verilog.

 The VGA interface consists of two logical modules:
 1. Repliator of ZX Spectrum graphics RAM area